Esbjerg Airport

 Esbjerg Airport (Esbjerg Lufthavn) (IATA: EBJ, ICAO: EKEB) is a small airport located 5 nautical miles (9.2 km) northeast of Esbjerg, Denmark.
-The airport was opened on April 4, 1971.
-The primary use of Esbjerg Airport is as a heliport for flying offshore out to the North Sea oil and gas platforms.
+The airport was opened on 4 April 1971.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at the airport:

+The primary use of Esbjerg Airport is as a heliport for flying offshore out to the North Sea oil and gas platforms.